AntoineMellerio/data_science_projects/README.md

 - forecasting of public bike use in different stations of Paris (2021)
 - supervised classification of cloud types based on their characteristics (2022)
 - supervised classification of Amazon's articles based on their descriptions (2022)

+### NLP project
+- car sentiment analysis on comments scrapped from a forum, conducted with Capgemini Invent (2022)

 ### Database management project
 - graph processing using a map reduce approach (2022)